 Hiking is the supreme outdoor activity and while the sun might not always be shining from a clear blue sky, your face will nevertheless be exposed to its damaging UVA and UVB rays – even on a grey and cloudy day, at least 40-50% of the sun rays will penetrate through the cloud cover.
 Different surfaces such as snow, water, sand and even grass reflect the sun rays upwards and thus it is not enough to wear a wide-brimmed hat as protection for your face.
 The potency of the UV rays also increases with altitude; 4% for every 305 meters (1000 feet) which makes it crucial to wear a sun cream with high protection (at least SPF30), no matter your natural skin tone.
 As there is a great chance that you will be sweating during your hike, it is necessary to reapply sun cream every 90 min or so – even if it is water-resistant (note that there is no such thing as a “water-proof” sun cream).
+An extremely high SPF number (>50) does not mean that you are protected longer.

 Keep in mind that areas covered by clothing might also need sun protection, if your hiking garments are not UPF-rated – read more in our article about sun protective clothing.
 If you are looking for sun protection for your eyes, check out our reviews of hiking sunglasses for men and women respectively.